computer-virus/WulffrithLauncher/Readme.md

 - Added Ability For Launcher To Open Certain File Types Directly
 - Switched To Reactive App Validation To Allow Greater Freedom And Simplicity For The User
 - Launcher Makes Launcher Settings App For User By Default
-- Allow User To Modify App Data and Image Data By Right-Clicking Icon
+- User Can Modify App Data and Image Data By Right-Clicking Icon

 ### Possible Future Implementations (If I Get To Them):